Design and Analysis of Switchback Experiments: Inference and Testing

 In particular, one sufficient condition for \eqref{eqn:NonNegligibleVariance} is to assume that all the potential outcomes are positive, i.e., there exists some constant $b>0$, such that $\forall t \in [T], \forall \bm{w}_{1:T} \in \{0,1\}^T$, $Y_t(\bm{w}_{1:T}) \geq b$. \end{assumption}

-Intuitively, the key to Central Limit Theorem is that all the variables roughly have the same order of variance, i.e., there cannot be a small number of variables such that their variances make the majority of the sum.
-Assumption~\ref{asp:NonNegligibleVariance} suggests that the variance is large enough, such that it cannot come from only a few of the time periods.
+Intuitively, the key to most central limit theorems is that all the variables roughly have variances of the same order.
+In other words, there cannot be a small number of variables that compromise the majority of the variance.
+Since under Assumption~\ref{asp:BoundedPO} the potential outcomes are bounded, each variable contributes to the total variance of order $O(n^{-2})$.
+Assumption~\ref{asp:NonNegligibleVariance} suggests that the total variance is large enough, such that it cannot come from only a few of the time periods.

 \begin{theorem} [Asymptotic Normality] Let $m$ be fixed.
 For any $n \geq 4 \in\bN$, define an $n$-replica experiment such that there are $T = n m$ time periods.
 We take the optimal design as in Theorem~\ref{thm:OptimalDesign} whose randomization points are at $\bT^* = \{1, 2m+1, 3m+1, ..., (n-2)m+1\}$.
 Under Assumptions~\ref{asp:nonanticipating}--\ref{asp:nomcarryover}, and under Assumption~\ref{asp:NonNegligibleVariance}, the limiting distribution of the Horvitz-Thompson estimator in the $n$-replica experiment has an asymptotic normal distribution.
-That is, let $\var(\hat{\tau}_m)$ be defined in Theorem~\ref{thm:HTvariance}.
+That is, let $\var(\widehat{\tau}_m)$ be defined in Lemma~\ref{lem:HTvariance}.
 As $n \to +\infty$,

 \end{theorem}